 Bulk Sand, Aggregates, and Concrete Blocks

-Construction sand is readily available in the Turks and Caicos, and is typically sold by the cubic yard, or the dump truck load (usually 12-14 cubic yards).
+Construction sand is readily available in the Turks and Caicos, and is often sold by the cubic yard, or the dump truck load (usually 12-14 cubic yards).

 Several screen sizes of imported construction aggregates and gravel are regularly sold on Providenciales, typically by the yard or ton. ¼” ‘pea gravel’ and ¾” concrete gravel are the most common grades.
 Locally sourced gravel, a by-product of limestone ‘quarry’ screening, is available, yet is soft and not recommended for concrete use.

-Concrete blocks are the favored construction method in the Turks and Caicos, and several businesses import and sell blocks.
+Concrete blocks are the favored core building method in the Turks and Caicos, and several businesses import and sell blocks.
 Most aggregate blocks are either 8” or 6”, and are often imported from the Dominican Republic.
-Price per 8” block is around $2.50 (2020).
+The price per 8” block is around $2.50 (2023).

-Providenciales has three concrete companies, all of which offer both ready mix and mix on site volumetric trucks, as well as concrete pump trucks.
+Providenciales has three concrete companies.
+All offer both ready mix and mix on-site volumetric trucks, as well as concrete pump trucks.

-Price is per yard, with costs of around $250 for 3500 PSI concrete (2020).
-Varying grades (psi) of concrete is offered, yet prices do not tend to fluctuate greatly across the various psi grades of non-specialty concrete.
+The price is per yard, with costs of around $250 for 3,500 PSI concrete (2023).
+Varying grades (psi) of concrete are offered, yet prices do not tend to fluctuate greatly across the various psi grades of non-specialty concrete.

 Steel Reinforcing and Rebar

-Local suppliers generally only stock conventional ‘black’ uncoated rebar.
-Epoxy coated, corrosion-resistant alloys, and galvanized rebar can be sourced, yet will be a special order, which may take months to arrive.
+Local suppliers generally only stock common ‘black’ uncoated rebar.
+Epoxy-coated, corrosion-resistant alloys, and galvanized rebar can be sourced, yet will be a special order, which may take months to arrive.

-Providenciales has two local hardware stores that maintain extensive indoor lumber yards, and the selection of stock is typically quite wide, including the common dimensional sizes in pine and spruce both pressure treated and non-pressure treated, plywood of many different types, tongue and groove in several types, and more.
+Providenciales has two local hardware stores that maintain large indoor lumberyards, and the selection of stock is quite wide.
+Often stocked is the common dimensional sizes in pine and spruce, both pressure-treated and non-pressure-treated, as well as plywood of many different types, tongue and groove in several types, and more.

-A small selection of rough cut RWL hardwoods are also available.
-The local selection of mid-cost hardwoods and finish grade woods, such as poplar, beech, and oak, is often more limited than expensive tropical hardwood types such ipe or mahogany.
+A small selection of rough-cut RWL hardwoods is also available.
+The local selection of mid-cost hardwoods and finish grade woods, such as poplar, beech, and oak, is often more limited than expensive tropical hardwood types such as ipe or mahogany.

 Windows and Doors

-A decent selection of low to mid quality doors and windows are stocked in stores on Providenciales, yet the general practice when building is to special order or independently import exactly what’s needed for a specific project.
+A decent selection of low to mid-quality doors and windows are stocked in stores on Provo, yet the general practice when building is to special order or independently import exactly what’s needed for a specific project.

-It’s best to consider storm and impact rated windows, and ratings for solar heat gain, U-factor, and air leakage (important for hurricane resistance).
-The additional cost of the better rated products is often worthwhile.
+It’s best to consider storm and impact-rated windows, and ratings for solar heat gain, U-factor, and air leakage (important for hurricane resistance).
+The added cost of the better-rated products is often worthwhile.